The-OpenROAD-Project/OpenLane/docs/source/tutorials/digital_guide.rst

 Hierarchical design flow
 ================================================================================
-This guide covers creation of simple hierarchical chip level macro.
+This guide covers the creation of simple hierarchical chip level macro.
-Memory macro is hardened and then the hardened design is used to showcase the integration flow in chip level macros.
+Memory macro is hardened and then the hardened design is used to showcase the integration flow in chip-level macros.

 Hardening the mem_1r1w macroblock
 --------------------------------------------------------------------------------
-In this section the process of hardening the macroblock mem_1r1w is covered.
+In this section, the process of hardening the macroblock mem_1r1w is covered.
-As these macroblocks will be used in the top level hierarchy some configurations need to be made.
+As these macroblocks will be used in the top-level hierarchy some configurations need to be made.

 Keep in mind that these designs are not ready for production and are just used to showcase the capabilities of OpenLane.